dineshkumar741/Variant-calling-analysis/README.md

 # Quality Check

-FastQC is used to assess the quality of raw sequencing data.
+FastQC was used to assess the quality of raw sequencing data.
 It generates reports on read quality, GC content, adapter contamination, sequence duplication levels, and other metrics.
 Checking data quality is very important before proceding to the trimming and alignment.

 # Trimming

 Fastp tool was utilized to filter out low quality bases, adapters and other unwanted sequences from raw reads.This step ensures the high quality reads are used.